 Shells are tough, packable and versatile and here’s a handy video from Mammut (who sell a variety of excellent jackets) on how to care properly for this great piece of kit.
 The good ones are also breathable.

 If you’re on a budget the North Face Resolve Jacket with it’s Dry-Vent technology gets great reviews.
 It has a mesh lining which gives it good breathability, it’s attractive, sporty and lightweight, but you will need to re-waterproof this at regular intervals depending on usage.
-There’s lots of colours to choose from too, it’s a good buy and we also like that they do a plus size Resolve.
+There’s lots of colours to choose from too, it’s a good buy and we also like that they do a plus size Antora Jacket.